 There are a number of problems with field sobriety tests.
 Firstly, while police officers are trained in administering field sobriety tests, they have usually already decided the driver is guilty of a DUI.
 The tests are only used to strengthen their case against the driver.

-Secondly, these tests are not very reliable. number of factors can influence these tests including sicknesses, medical conditions, or even simple nervousness.
+Secondly, these tests are not very reliable.
+A number of factors can influence these tests including sicknesses, medical conditions, or even simple nervousness.
 Failing to pass these tests does not necessarily mean a person has been driving under the influence.

 Are Drivers Required to Take Field Sobriety Tests?